KejdiBa/intellomind-website/replit.md

 # IntelloMind AI Consulting Website

 ## Overview
-A modern, professional website for IntelloMind, an AI consulting company.
-The site features a compelling homepage with services overview, detailed AI capabilities section, about/team section, and a contact form for customer inquiries.
+A modern, dark-themed website for IntelloMind, an AI consulting company.
+Inspired by the makeit-ai.de design with a bold dark aesthetic, pink/magenta accents, and dynamic hover effects.
+All content is in German.

 ## Tech Stack
 - **Frontend**: React with TypeScript, Vite, TailwindCSS, Framer Motion